 NOTE 1 – Pictures in the same access unit are associated with the same picture order count.

+additional independent layer set: an additional layer set consisting of one or more non-base layer subtrees.

+additional layer set: a set of layers of a bitstream with an external base layer or a set of layers of one or more non-base layer subtrees.

 alternative output layer: A layer that is a direct reference layer or an indirect reference layer of an output layer and which may include a picture that may be output when no picture of the output layer is present in the access unit containing the picture.

 associated IRAP picture: The previous IRAP picture in decoding order within the same layer (if present).